astrofrog/psrecord/README.rst

 Basics
 ------

-To record the CPU and memory activity of an existing process to a file:
+To record the CPU and memory activity of an existing process to a file (use sudo for a root process):

 ::